powsybl/powsybl.github.io/pages/documentation/developer/tutorials/downscaling.md

     mappingParameters.getToleranceThreshold()
 );
 ```

-- Computation range defines all the versions of the timeseries that need to be mapped.
-In this tutorial, we only handle single-versioned timeseries.
+- Computation range defines all the versions of the time series that need to be mapped.
+In this tutorial, we only handle `single-versioned` time series.
-- Point range defines the number of timesteps that need to be mapped.
-Here, we use the whole horizon for all timeseries (provided timeseries have the same horizon).
+- Point range defines the number of time steps that need to be mapped.
+Here, we use the whole horizon for all time series (provided time series have the same horizon).
 - Mapping parameters object allows to load general mapping behavior parameters, from the `config.yml` file.

-### Prepare output
+### Prepare outputs
 We would like to export output CSV files to an output directory.
 In this tutorial, we define output path as configurable by the main method caller (in main args).

 ```java
 final Path outputPath = Paths.get(args[0]);
 ```

-Each network downscaling will produce an output file and a log file, stored in a separate directory named after the network's country.
+Each network downscaling produce an output file and a log file, stored in a separate directory named after the network's country.

 ```java
 final Path networkOutputDir = outputPath.resolve(country.getName());